 Whether you book alone or as a group, we will only deal with the lead name in all subsequent correspondence, including changes, amendments and cancellations.
 The lead name is responsible for ensuring the accuracy of the personal details or any other information supplied in respect of yourself and any other person travelling on the booking and for passing on any information regarding the booking or any changes made in relation thereto, to all persons travelling on such booking, including but not limited to information on schedule changes or copies of booking confirmations.

-Save for the Antarctica tours, you will need to pay a non-refundable deposit to us at the time of booking of at least 10% of your selected travel arrangements (minimum GB£125/Euro150/US$200/AUS$200/NZD250 per person; GB£600 per person for the Churchill Polar Bear Experience; GB£350 per person for the Alaskan Adventure Cruise; GB£175 per person for all Peru tours; GB£175 per person for the Cruise to the Heart of the Amazon; GB£200 per person for all Self-drive Campervan Tours).
+Save for the Antarctica tours, you will need to pay a non-refundable deposit to us at the time of booking of at least 10% of your selected travel arrangements (minimum GB£125/Euro150/US$200/AUS$200/NZD250 per person; GB£600 per person for the Churchill Polar Bear Experience; GB£350 per person for the Alaskan Adventure Cruise; GB£175 per person for all Peru tours; GB£175 per person for the Cruise to the Heart of the Amazon; GB£200 per person for all Self-drive Campervan Tours), whichever is greater.
 For the Antarctica tours, you will need to pay a non-refundable deposit to us at the time of booking of at least 30% of your selected travel arrangements.
 You may also be required to pay for any non-transferable and non-refundable items such as National Park entrance fees and permits.
 We will then invoice you for the remainder of the cost due before you travel (which for the Self-drive Campervan Tours includes without limitation the remainder of the rental fee and any additional equipment.), which you must pay not later than 56 days before departure (90 days for Antarctica tours).
 If you book less than 56 days before departure (90 days for Antarctica tours), full payment (less any payment which must be paid locally) must be made on booking.
 If you do not pay the balance by the due date your booking will be cancelled and you will forfeit your deposit.
 If you do not pay the local payment on the due date your booking will be cancelled (and we shall have no further liability to you) and cancellation charges will be levied as appropriate.
 Please note that all payments made on a credit card (whether deposits, part payments or final balances) will be subject to a credit card fee of 2% (inc. VAT).

 If we accept your booking, we will issue a Confirmation Invoice.
 A contract will exist between us from the date we issue the Confirmation Invoice or if you book within 7 days of departure the contract will exist when we accept your deposit payment.
 When you receive the Confirmation Invoice please check the details carefully and inform us immediately if anything is incorrect.
 Names on travel documents must exactly match those in your passports.
 Unless we are responsible for the mistake, we will not accept liability if an airline or other supplier refuses boarding because the name(s) shown in your passport differ from those on your ticket.
 Travel documents will be sent or emailed to you approximately 2 weeks before the departure of your tour, and will not be issued unless payment of the due balance has been received and any cheques have cleared.
 We cannot accept any liability for tickets lost in the post.
 If you live outside the UK we will normally email any trip information documents.
 If requested in the trip information documents you must reconfirm the reservations, timings and check-in details of your flight with the airline concerned at least 72 hours before departure.
 This applies to your outward flight and to your return flight.
 If you miss a flight or suffer any disruption as a result of not following our instructions as to reconfirmation we will have no liability to you.